zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter_list.rst

 Requirements
 ------------

-- The HMC userid must have object-access permissions to these objects: Target adapters, CPCs of target adapters (CPC access is only needed for HMC version 2.15 and older).
+- The HMC userid must have object\-access permissions to these objects: Target adapters, CPCs of target adapters (CPC access is only needed for HMC version 2.15 and older).